-California right-of-way laws provide clear guidance regarding when drivers are permitted to go and when they should yield to others.
+California right-of-way laws provide clear guidance on when drivers are permitted to go and when they should yield to others.
 These rules promote traffic safety and help keep traffic flowing smoothly.

-However, even when a driver has the right of way, motorists must remain alert and cautious to avoid accidents.
-If another driver violates your right of way and causes a crash, you have the right to pursue compensation for your damages.
+However, even when drivers have the right-of-way, they must remain alert and cautious to avoid accidents.
+If another driver violates your right-of-way and causes a crash, you have the right to pursue compensation for your damages.

 Call our Sacramento car accident lawyers today to discuss your claim.
 The consultation is free, and there is no obligation to take legal action.